jerryjappinen/bellevue-docs/ui/controls.md

 ## Form components

 While this project template is not intended to be a component library, it does come with a few examples of different components.
-There are a few different types of components included.
+There are a few different types of control components included.

 ### Read-write control components